mseemann/js-restful-express/README.md

 ## Providing a ISecurityContextFactory
-If you decorate your service with `@RolesAllowed`, `@PermitAll` or you are using `@SecurityContext` as a parameter decorator you need to provide a `ISecurityContextFactory`. js-rstful-express need this factory to create a `ISecurityContext` to decide who is permitted to access the service or service method.
+If you decorate your service with `@RolesAllowed`, `@PermitAll` or you are using `@SecurityContext` as a parameter decorator you need to provide a `ISecurityContextFactory`. js-restful-express need this factory to create a `ISecurityContext` to decide who is permitted to access the service or service method.

 This Factory must be registered at the `ExpressServiceRegistry` before you register your service classes: